sigoden/llm-functions/README.md

 # LLM Functions

-This project allows you to enhance large language models (LLMs) with custom tools and agents developed in bash/javascript/python.
-Imagine your LLM being able to execute system commands, access web APIs, or perform other complex tasks – all triggered by simple, natural language prompts.
+This project helps you easily create LLM tools and agents based on Bash, JavaScript, and Python.
+Additionally, it offers a comprehensive collection of pre-built tools and agents for your convenience.

-**Tool Showcase**
+**Tools Showcase**
 ![llm-function-tool](https://github.com/user-attachments/assets/40c77413-30ba-4f0f-a2c7-19b042a1b507)

-**Agent showcase**
+**Agents showcase**
 ![llm-function-agent](https://github.com/user-attachments/assets/6e380069-8211-4a16-8592-096e909b921d)

 ## Prerequisites